- States open special enrollment periods to enroll uninsured

-[Connecticut, Minnesota, Colorado, Rhode Island, Nevada, Washington, and Massachusetts also opened COVID-19 special enrollment periods, but they have since ended.
+[Connecticut, Minnesota, Colorado, Rhode Island, Nevada, Washington, Vermont, Massachusetts, and California also opened COVID-19 special enrollment periods, but they have since ended.
 Residents in those states now need qualifying events in order to sign up for health coverage, although Medicaid enrollment is available year-round to eligible residents.
 Loss of an employer-sponsored health plan is always a qualifying event.]

 The special enrollment periods triggered by the coronavirus pandemic do not allow people with health insurance to switch to a different plan; they are designed to let uninsured people gain coverage.
 But people who have health plans that aren’t minimum essential coverage are considered uninsured, which means people are able to switch away from coverage such as short-term health plans and healthcare sharing ministry plans and obtain ACA-compliant health insurance coverage instead.